 - You’re smaller and even less visible than on a bigger bike

-- Not gonna win any races (unless you join the minibike racing league)
+- Not going to win any races (unless you join the minibike racing league)

-- May cost less to insure than a sportbike
+- It may cost less to insure than a sport bike

-- Overwhelming urge to loft wheelies at every opportunity
+- An overwhelming urge to loft wheelies at every opportunity

-Examples: Honda Fury, Harley-Davidson Breakout, Star (Yamaha) Raider, Orange County Choppers, Jesse James choppers
+Examples: Honda Fury, Harley-Davidson Breakout, Star (Yamaha) Raider, Orange County Choppers

 - Most hand-built choppers are truly unique